The four questions your landing page needs to answer

 Next, you'll want to select a template to use as the structure for your landing page.
 You can search through the existing templates in your account, purchase a premium template through the HubSpot marketplace, or create a new template layout by converting a mockup into a template layout.
 To learn how to convert a mockup into a template layout, click here.

-Now, if you're looking to create a landing page that will contain a form for visitors to submit on, please be sure to select a template that has a form module.
+If you're looking to create a landing page that will contain a form for visitors to submit on, please be sure to select a template that has a form module.

 4. Give your landing page a name